Chia-vie/mockingpy/README.md

 # mockingpy

-Written by Christine Ackerl, based on work by Alina Boecker

 Create galaxy mock spectra (and more) using Python.

 This package is currently under development and will be updated continuously.

 Use at your own risk (see LICENCE for details).

+## Attribution

+Written by Christine Ackerl, based on work by Alina Boecker

 ## How to use mockingpy: